Computational Logic in Plain English

 Computational logic concerns automated techniques for solving problems in logic.
 A Sudoku is a simple and familiar logic puzzle.
 Its rules are precise: we can check whether a claimed solution is correct with no room for argument.
 A Sudoku can be encoded as a huge logical formula, and standard computational logic software can easily find the solution.

-A another example of a logic problem is to present a chess position, asking whether White has a move that must win the game eventually: no matter what Black does, White has a further winning move and Black cannot put off defeat forever.
+A another example of a logic problem is to present a chess position, asking whether White has a winning move: precisely, that no matter how Black replies, White has a further winning move and Black cannot put off defeat forever.
 A chess problem is much more complicated than a Sudoku, because the number of possibilities could be astronomical.
 Such problems are generally infeasible unless White can force checkmate in a few moves.
 It isn't enough to say “this wins Black's Queen” because there are plenty of situations where somebody can lose their Queen and still win the game.
 Computers are certainly better than people at solving chess problems, though this is done using specialised chess software.

 Solving puzzles is a mere pastime, but plenty of real-life problems can be expressed using logic.
 A classic one is timetabling, where you have teachers, classrooms, subjects and students.
 At any time during the school day, a teacher should be in a classroom, students need to be in classrooms, students need to attend classes in each of their subjects, but you can't ask somebody to be in two places at one time, and you can't have two different teachers in the same classroom.
 This sort of situation resembles a Sudoku.